mahir1010/BU-CVKit/ReadMe.md

 <p align="center"><img src="docs/images/data_reader.png" style="width: 60%;max-width: 500px"></p>

 #### Part Class
 It represents a single marker or a body part of the animal.
-Internally it is represented by n-dimensional `numpy` array.
-Therefore, it supports wide range of computational methods provided by the numpy library.
+Internally it is represented by an n-dimensional `numpy` array.
+Therefore, it supports a wide range of computational methods provided by the numpy library.
 The validity of a `Part` instance is defined by its `likelihood' $\in [0.0,1.0]$ value.

 Example: